evolbug/Guilty/README.md

 # Guilty
-Guilty, the Love2D/Moonscript GUI library
+Guilty, the Love2D GUI library, made with Moonscript for use with Lua/Moonscript